 The level of sex crime is at an historic high in Scotland where prosecutors report that sex crime accounts for 80% of the case load in the High Court of Justiciary.

 The most senior judge in England and Wales, The Lord Chief Justice, Lord Thomas of Cwmgiedd, said that sex offence cases are on the rise and could not be explained merely as historical cases coming to light.
 “Some of the images of pornography are beyond belief in what they show and it undoubtedly does have an effect on people.”
-Although he was referring to the negative impact of such material on judges, it is equally applicable to the general population who are watching significant amounts.
+Although he was referring to the negative impact of such material on judges, it is equally applicable to the general population who are this video shows watching significant amounts.

-Porn is big business.
+Legal porn is very big big business.
 The ready availability of cheap and easy access to internet porn along with its relative anonymity have made smartphones a ‘must have’ commodity and medium of easy entertainment.

 More Brits watch their porn on smartphones than on computers.
 62% of children ages 12-15 have smartphones according to a 2013 Ofcom report.

 The brain numbing effect of chronic overuse of internet pornography, especially in the immature brains of adolescents, can result in compulsive and impulsive behaviour that can lead to a sexual offence.